artanzand/artanzand.github.io/_posts/2022-02-24-sematic-segmentation.md

 This is the animation of what the final product looks like.
 Although I am getting my desired output, I can see two further improvements for the project.

 1. Add more classes: It would be nice if the image segmentation could classify more objects.
-In the case of the initial inspiration image for example, it would have been desired if the user had the option to filter out human, bicycle or both from the neural style transfer.
+In the case of the initial inspiration image for example, it would have been desired if the user had the option to filter out human, bicycle, or both from the neural style transfer.
 This would be an easy improvement with changes in literally two words in the code (updating n_classes and changing the loss function to `SparseCategoricalCrossentropy()`) as mentioned in the previous section.
-This will require a longer runtime on GPU and also a larger memory size.
+This will require a longer runtime on GPU and a larger memory size.
-2. Reorder the pipeline: The way I am solving this problem is not the most computationaly efficient way.
+2. Reorder the pipeline: The way I am solving this problem is not the most computationally efficient way.
 In my current pipeline I am creating the stylized background, and then I apply the mask calculated from my image segmentation model.
 It would have been computationally more efficient if I generated the mask first, applied the mask on the original image to freeze the human figure pixels, and then do the style transfer only on the background image.
-The computational cost saving would be proporionate to the the count / size of human figures in a certain image.
+The computational cost saving would be proportionate to the count / size of human figures in a certain image.
 <br>

 ## References